 How open is your mind?
 Take Adam Grant's quiz to find out!

 “In an increasingly divided world, the lessons in this book are more important than ever.” —Bill and Melinda Gates

 All tickets include a copy of Think Again: The Power of Knowing What You Don’t Know shipped to your home.
-The first 200 orders will receive a book with signed bookplate.
+The first 200 tickets including books with signed bookplates have sold out.

 DMA Member/Educator/Student: $40